-An MLA who holds a ministerial or parliamentary office, as specified in section 4 of the MRPA, receives an additional salary that corresponds to a percentage of the basic compensation.
-If an MLA holds two or more positions for which an additional salary is granted, the MLA will receive only the higher of the allowances.
+Pursuant to the Act, Members who hold ministerial or parliamentary office receive an additional salary that corresponds to a percentage of their basic compensation.
+If a Member holds two or more positions for which an additional salary is granted, the Member will receive only the higher amount.

 | || || || |

 |Speaker|| 50 %||$ 54,052.67||$ 2,073.25|

 |Assistant Deputy Speaker|| 35 %||$ 37,836.87||$ 1,451.28|

 |Government Caucus Chair|| 20 %||$ 21,621.07||$ 829.30|